Xuxa só para Baixinhos 1: Background

 Unlike the focus of previous albums by the Brazilian television presenter Xuxa Meneghel, which were made to please both children and teenagers; "Xuxa só para Baixinhos" focuses on children in the age group between 1 and 5 years old.
 This decision to change audiences came about with the birth of Xuxa's daughter Sasha Meneghel.
-In this first edition, all tracks except "A Borboleta" are versions of children's projects from abroad such as Hap Palmer and The Wiggles made by producer and composer Vanessa Alves.
+In this first edition, all tracks — with the exception of "A Borboleta" — are versions of songs from two children's projects: only two of these are from Hap Palmer (more specifically Baby Songs) and the remainder is from The Wiggles; these versions are made by producer and composer Vanessa Alves.
 The inspiration was not only limited to the tracks, but also to the visual project, where the aesthetic conception is practically the same as the original groups.

 The track "A Borboleta" was composed by Renata Arruda, Mariana Richard and Chico Barbosa in honor of Bárbara Mattos Azevedo Lopes da Costa, Xuxa's goddaughter, who died on 14 December 1997, a victim of meningitis, at the age of 4.